-Stay Organized: Part of your responsibility will be to manage the distribution and collection of forms and resources.
-It is recommended that you monitor Student Agreement Form submissions via the HVLN Registration system.
-Remind students and parents to complete the forms online.
+Stay Organized: It is recommended you monitor Student Agreement Form submissions via the Genius system.
+Remind students and parents to complete the form online.

 Be Prompt: Please be prompt when communicating with E-School staff, students, parents and other school faculty so that issues can be quickly resolved.

-Drops: Please process drops directly in the HVLN Registration system during the drop period.
+Drops: Please process drops directly in the Genius registration system during the drop period.
 Your immediate action will allow other students on the wait list opportunity to enroll in courses.

 Communicate Effectively: As a site facilitator, you will have to communicate with many people in order for E-School courses to be successfully utilized at your school.
 Please be sure to: